VaporousCreeper/BetterDiscord-ThemesAndPlugins/Themes/GGO_Kirito/README.md

 ## Credits
 Background Img: https://images.alphacoders.com/632/632525.png \
-Transparency2 Module: https://raw.githack.com/Ruben7173/Ruben7173.github.io/master/BetterDiscord-Themes/Modules/transparency2.css - By Ruben7173#5048

-The 2 items above are not owned by me.
+The items above are not owned by me.
 They go to their respected owners